A timber framed Front Entry, Porch and Garage in Blowing Rock, NC. Design by Bradley G. Dowdy, AIA Architect Inc.

 The White Oak timber used for the timber frame entry and gable truss will crack (check) as it dries in the hot Virginia sun over the coming years.
 We think of this as like wrinkles in a cotton shirt–It proves the timber is real.

-A timber framed Porte Cochere at Boone Dermatology’s new clinic in Boone, North Carolina.
+A commercial timber framed Porte Cochere at Boone Dermatology’s new clinic in Boone, North Carolina.
 Porte-cochère is french and translated means ‘coach gateway’.
 A working definition we like is ‘a covered entrance large enough for vehicles to pass through and pick up and drop off dignitaries…’

 One design problem a timber frame entry solves is that it guides visitors to the main entrance of a home–as soon as they approach the house.
 It makes finding the front door automatic.